DoctorKhan/Works/Resilient-Network-Plan.md

     * **Community Well-being Index:** Regular surveys measuring member satisfaction, sense of belonging, and mental health.
     * **Treasury Health:** Diversification ratio, stability, and growth of DAO-managed funds.
 7.2.  **Expansion KPIs:**
-    * Number of active, KPI-compliant TerraFlow nodes.
+    * Number of active, KPI-compliant Resonant Earth nodes.
-    * Number of engaged TerraFlow citizens/members globally.
+    * Number of engaged Resonant Earth citizens/members globally.
     * Geographic and bioregional diversity of nodes.
     * Successful onboarding and ramp-up time for new nodes.
     * Quantifiable positive ecological impact (e.g., hectares under regeneration, carbon sequestration, biodiversity increase).

 **Conclusion: A Living Commitment to a Thriving Future**

-The TerraFlow Network is more than a plan; it is a commitment to co-creating a resilient, regenerative, and spiritually compelling future.
-This document provides a strategic framework, but its true strength will come from the collective intelligence, passion, and dedication of the TerraFlow community.
+The Resonant Earth Network is more than a plan; it is a commitment to co-creating a resilient, regenerative, and spiritually compelling future.
+This document provides a strategic framework, but its true strength will come from the collective intelligence, passion, and dedication of the Resonant Earth community.
 It is designed to be a living blueprint, adaptable and responsive, continuously refined as we learn, grow, and navigate the complexities of our evolving world together.
 The journey ahead requires courage, innovation, and an unwavering belief in our capacity to harmonize human existence with the vibrant life of our planet.